paulstraw/HelmOS/README.md

 	* ships start with set number of "free" away teams
 	* additional away teams can be hired throughout the game
 		* more away teams = faster resource collection
-		* more skilled teams cost more credits
+		* more skilled teams cost more shards
-		* credits to pay away teams are debited weekly
+		* shards to pay away teams are debited weekly
-			* if ship doesn't have enough credits to pay, teams that can't be paid for leave
+			* if ship doesn't have enough shards to pay, teams that can't be paid for leave

 ### Ships